yumh1/AgentNetworkProtocol/README.md

 ## License

 This project is open-sourced under the MIT License.
 For details, please refer to the [LICENSE](LICENSE) file.
-However, copyright belongs to GaoWei Chang.
+However, the copyright is held by GaoWei Chang.
 Any user of this project must retain the original copyright notice and license file.

 ## Copyright Notice

 Copyright (c) 2024 GaoWei Chang
 This file is released under the [MIT License](./LICENSE).
 You are free to use and modify it, but must retain this copyright notice.